Home Apache Spark

 Spark Streaming allows the same code to be applied as both a batch job over historical data and a real-time job against live data streams.
 This is a big win in terms of reducing architectural complexity and overall code base.

-The core of the Spark framework is now becoming a major production component in the big data workloads of many global institutions.
+The Future The core of the Spark framework is now becoming a major production component in the big data workloads of many global institutions.

 Alibaba, one of the worlds largest e-commerce platforms, is known to be operating a cluster that processes in the region of 1 Petabyte of data per week – primarily to analyse their massive social network with GraphX.